• Tracy Jaques just donated $56.96

 People with disability face serious barriers to staying healthy.
 Across Australia, they face higher rates of chronic illness, difficulty accessing healthcare services, and even a shorter life expectancy.

-While the National Disability Insurance Scheme (NDIS) funds many essential supports, it does not fully cover programs, like Healthy Heroes, that can help improve health and wellbeing long-term.
+While the National Disability Insurance Scheme (NDIS) funds many essential supports, it does not fully cover programs, like Healthy Heroes, that can help improve long-term health and wellbeing for people with disability.

-Will you help us take Healthy Heroes nationwide and improve health and wellbeing for people with disability in Australia?
+Will you help improve health and wellbeing for people with disability in Australia with a tax-deductible gift today?

 Did You Know